-For many of us, there come seasons of life where we look at our closets and realize we really want a WHOLE NEW STYLE.
-That season came for me a few years back when I entered my 30s and then again, even stronger, when I became a mom.
+For many of us, there are seasons of life where we look at our closets and realize we really want a WHOLE NEW STYLE.
+That season came for me when I entered my 30s and then again, even stronger, when I became a mom.

 I was constantly discouraged trying to get dressed, so I decided to basically start from scratch!

 First, I did a HUGE clean out and got everything that didn’t fit me out of my closet.
 This was HUGE.
 It felt like a weight lifted off me.
 I didn’t realize how much stress having a closet full of clothing I didn’t actually want to wear was causing me.